-The images on this website are copyright of their creators and may not be reproduced in any form without permission (except for talks under certain conditions - see below).
+The images on this website and in our Picasa Image Galleries are copyright of their creators and may not be reproduced in any form without permission (except for talks under certain conditions - see below).

-If your intended use is entirely non-commercial then please list the image name(s) or captions and send the list and an explanation of your intended use to firstname.lastname@example.org Reproduction fees will almost certainly be waived for images to be used in non-commercial publications, websites etc - all we ask is for you to credit the copyright owners of the images.
-Note that permission is NOT required to use images for talks, so long as the images in question are copyright of G. W. Beccaloni, the Wallace family, or the Wallace Memorial Fund.
-Images which are the copyright of all others will require their permission.
+If your intended use is entirely non-commercial then please send a list of the image name(s) or captions and an explanation of your intended use to firstname.lastname@example.org Reproduction fees will almost certainly be waived for images to be used in non-commercial publications, websites etc - all we ask is for you to credit the copyright owners of the images.
+Note that permission is NOT required to use images for talks, so long as the images in question are copyright of G. W. Beccaloni, the Wallace family, or the Wallace Memorial Fund (also note that we permit these images to be shown in videos of such talks).
+Images which are the copyright of all others will require their permission (you will need to contact them to ask).

 Copyright of photographs under UK law is complex, but a good summary can be found here: http://libraryonline.leedsmet.ac.uk/lco/publications/pdf/lc/is-88.pdf